 Arguments BTW, cannot themselves be true or false, only the individual statements making them up.

-Posted on Tuesday, 20:52, April 3, 2012, in Logic & Philosophy and tagged ad Hominem, Argument from Authority, Fallacy, Philosophy, Philosophy of Logic, Poisoning the Well, Straw Man, Validity.
+Posted on Tuesday, 20:52, April 3, 2012, in Logic & Philosophy and tagged Ad hominem, Argument from Authority, Deductive reasoning, Fallacy, Philosophy, Philosophy of Logic, Poisoning the Well, Reductio ad Absurdum, Straw Man, Validity.
 Bookmark the permalink.
 2 Comments.